modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-3.md

 	- Technological applications: radar, surgery, welding, surveying, microscopy, measurement of time and length and of the velocity of light, experimental verification of Lorentz transformations, detailed examination of the structure of atoms, molecules, or solids, as well as nonlinear optics.
 	- Maser action for acoustic waves will be produced if molecules are sufficiently coupled to an acoustic field and appropriate excitation can be obtained to meet the threshold condition.

-To Schawlow "for their contribution to the development of laser spectroscopy".
+To [Schawlow](https://en.wikipedia.org/wiki/Arthur_Leonard_Schawlow) "for their contribution to the development of laser spectroscopy".
 (Half of the Prize was shared with Nicolaas Bloembergen and the other half was awarded to Kai M. Siegbahn "for his contribution to the development of high-resolution electron spectroscopy").

-!!! tip "1981 Physics Nobel Prize awarded to Schawlow."

 WORK: “Electrons in atoms and molecules have fixed energy levels, according to the principles of quantum physics.
 When there are transitions among different energy levels, light with certain frequencies is emitted or absorbed.
 This allows atoms and molecules to be analyzed with the help of the absorbed light’s spectrum.
 With the laser’s coherent and intense light, the measurement phenomenon can occur.
 In the 1960s, Arthur Schawlow (1921-1999) made use of this to eliminate the Doppler effect, allowing him to determine energy levels with great precision.”

 MLA style: Arthur L. Schawlow – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Wed.
 24 Jan 2024. https://www.nobelprize.org/prizes///schawlow/facts/

 NOBEL LECTURE: *Spectroscopy in a New Light* by Schawlow.

 - Introduction
 - Laser spectroscopy
 - Saturation spectroscopy
 - Broadly tunable lasers
 - Simplifying spectra by laser labeling
 - Other methods

 MLA style: Arthur L. Schawlow – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 17 Apr 2023. https://www.nobelprize.org/prizes/physics/1981/schawlow/lecture/

 <p align="center" width="100%">
     <img width="600" src="https://github.com/modphysnobel/modphysnobel.github.io/blob/main/docs/vol-II/figs/6.4.jpg?raw=true">